krippendorflab/krippendorflab.github.io/1_research_avenues.markdown

 title: Research
 ---

-Broadly speaking my work is on Physics &#2229; Machine Learning.
+Broadly speaking my work is on Physics &cap; Machine Learning.

 These pages shall provide a bit more information on what we are working on (current research) and where this work has emerged from (past research).